What Are the Requiments of Fiactillies That Are Ment to Handle Beef Cattle

 10. Squeeze chutes and headgates

 A expert headgate and clasp chute will improve the care and management of cattle health because catching and restraining cattle is easy.
 There are many different types of commercially available headgates for restraining the beast'southward head.
 Headgates can also be built from plans available from Midwest Plan Service, 1975, Inglis and Williams, 1979 and Vowles, 1980.
 The iv bones types are scissors stanchion, full opening stanchion, positive command and cocky catcher (Grandin, 1980b).
-A description and the advantages and disadvantages of each blazon are listed below.
+A description and the advantages and disadvantages of each blazon are listed below.10.1.
+Scissors stanchion

 It consists of ii biparting halves that have pivots at the bottom (Fig. 9).
 Later release, the animal walks out through the headgate.
 It is available in the curved bar blazon shown in Fig. nine or a straight bar.
 The curved bar stanchion in Fig. 9 is ane of the nigh popular full general-purpose headgates.
 The curved bar provides improve head control because information technology prevents the Fig. ix.
 Squeeze chute with scissors stanchion headgate with curved neck bars. animal from sliding its head up and downwards.
 The fauna may choke if it lays down in the chute.
 The directly bar provides poor head control because the creature can slide its head upward and downwardly.
 Choking in a straight bar stanchion is well-nigh impossible because the straight bars can not press on the throat.
 A curved bar stanchion is recommended for general cattle treatment on feedlots and ranches.
 A directly bar stanchion is recommended for gentle dairy cows and for veterinary clinics where an animal must remain in the headgate for a long period.
-It is also recommended if the primary use of the headgate is restraining cows for pregnancy checking or artificial insemination or when a headgate is used alone without a squeeze chute.
+It is also recommended if the primary use of the headgate is restraining cows for pregnancy checking or artificial insemination or when a headgate is used alone without a squeeze chute.x.2.
+Total opening stanchion

 This consists of ii biparting halves which open and close similar a pair of sliding doors.
 It is available in both straight bar and curved bar models.
 The advantage of this type of headgate is that large bulls tin can walk through it more easily.
-The disadvantage is that the sliding mechanism is more complicated.
+The disadvantage is that the sliding mechanism is more complicated.10.3.
+Self-communicable

 This headgate can be gear up like a trap to automatically catch the brute's head when it enters.
 Forrad motility of the animal will close the gate effectually its neck.
 Cocky-catching gates are recommended for gentle cattle without horns.
 To prevent injuries to the cattle and damage to the gate, the cattle should walk slowly into the headgate.
 The machinery is complex and needs constant adjustment.
 These gates work best on small ranches or dairies where a single person handles gentle cattle.
-They are bachelor in both curved and straight bar stanchions.
+They are bachelor in both curved and straight bar stanchions.10.four.
+Positive command

-Choking in a headgate is usually asphyxiation acquired past excessive pressure on the carotid arteries in the cervix (White, 1961) or on the wind-piping (Fowler, 1978).
+This headgate locks very tightly effectually the animal'southward neck like a pillory.
+Information technology provides fantabulous control of the head, only it is more than likely to choke animals than a curved bar stanchion.
+It is recommended for wild cattle with homes because it is easier to catch homed cattle with this type of gate.
+After the cervix is released, the animal must back up before the gate is swung open up to let it to get out.
+Another advantage is that information technology requires less effort to operate than the other types of head gates.Choking in a headgate is usually asphyxiation acquired past excessive pressure on the carotid arteries in the cervix (White, 1961) or on the wind-piping (Fowler, 1978).
 Due to the force per unit area on the arteries, animal can die very rapidly if it starts to lose consciousness in a headgate.
 The headgate must be released instantly when the first signs of asphyxiation occur.
 Choking is nearly likely to occur when a headgate is used without a squeeze.
 A properly adjusted squeeze chute tin greatly reduce choking by preventing the fauna from lying down.
 The best clasp chutes have two movable side panels which are hinged at the lesser and pulled together past a lever system at the height.
 These are superior to chutes with a single movable side because the animal remains standing in a counterbalanced position.
 The 'V' shape of the squeeze sides supports the animal.
 Proper aligning of the infinite betwixt the squeeze sides at the floor can greatly reduce choking.
 For 113-180 kg calves, the clasp sides should be 16 cm apart at the chute floor, 21 cm for 272-360 kg cattle and thirty cm autonomously for most cows and fed steers (Grandin, 1980b).
 For large bulls the spacing may need to be wider.

 On commercially available clasp chutes, the sides take bars which can be dropped downward for access to the sides of the animal (Fig. ix).
 The solid console at the lesser tin also be opened for access to the underside of the brute.
 When a clasp chute is being purchased, the position of the control levers should be considered.
 On some headgates and squeeze chutes, the levers are situated where they may hurt the operator if a latch is accidentally released.
 Commercially congenital headgates and clasp chutes have two basic types of latches.
 The first blazon is a ratchet-latch which locks into a definite notch equally the headgate or squeeze is airtight.
 It has the disadvantage of existence noisy, but it is safer because it is less likely to exist released accidentally.
 The 2nd type is a friction latch which consists of a steel rod which passes through a hinged metal plate.
 It has the advantage of being quieter than a ratchet latch, simply it is more than probable to come unlatched accidentally.
 Friction latches must be well maintained to proceed them safe.